 Use -U option to download Rocky and Stein artifacts.
-This is applicable only for upgrade from 3.6.3 to 4.2.4.
+This is applicable only for upgrade from 3.6.5 to 4.4.1.

-- 9. Copy the 4.2.4 file-based image to /var/ of the management node, running in Cisco VIM 3.6.3. - 10.
-Contact Cisco for a version of 4.2.4 vim_upgrade_orchestrator.py that has the fix for CSCwd10133.
-Where the following sections refer to 4.2.4 vim_upgrade_orchestrator.py, instead use the version of the tool that has the fix for CSCwd10133.

-Copy the vim_upgrade_orchestrator.py script to the management node of the pod running the 3.6.3 version.
-Execute the upgrade from the /root/ lo cation:
+- 9. Copy the 4.4.1 file-based image to $\mbox{\sc /var/}$ of the management node running in Cisco VIM 3.6.5. - 10.
+Copy the vim_upgrade_orchestrator.py script available in Cisco VIM 4.4.1 artifacts to the management node of the pod running running Cisco VIM 3.6.5.
+Execute the upgrade from the /root/ location:

 '''

 cd /root/

 chmod +x vim_upgrade_orchestrator.py

-./vim_upgrade_orchestrator.py -f <file_based_image_absolute_path> -s 3.6.3 -n 4.2.4 [-y]
+./vim_upgrade_orchestrator.py -f <file_based_image_absolute_path> -s 3.6.5 -n 4.4.1 [-y]

 Use -y, if you don't want any interactive mode

 '''

 - As the upgrade takes more than 6 hours, execute the upgrade in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node. - Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - · During the upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node.
+If you do not have a VNC environment, execute the same from KVM console of the management node. - Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - During the upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS CA BUNDLE is not set as an environment variable on the management node. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For more information on recovery, contact Cisco Support.